 Chamberlain 3/4 HP Ultra Quiet Belt Drive

-It’s easy to say that all garage door openers are basically the same.
+It’s easy to say that all openers are basically the same.
 The truth is, they do all do the same job – they open and shut your garage door.
 Where they differentiate themselves, though, is in ease of use.
 You always want something that is easy to install, easy to repair, and easy to operate.
-In short, you want something like this garage door opener.
+In short, you want something like this unit.

 One of the best things about this particular model is that it’s really easy to put together.
-Even if you’re the type of person who tends to avoid anything that’s hooked up to electricity, you’ll be able to get this garage door opener up and running in just a few minutes.
+Even if you’re the type of person who tends to avoid anything that’s hooked up to electricity, you’ll be able to get this product up and running in just a few minutes.
 It’s got all of the usual bells and whistles, including a great battery back-up system.
-If you don’t have a reliable electrical connection, you’ll be very grateful to have this feature – all it takes is a quick button press to get your garage door open even when the power is out.
-It’s a small touch, but one that’s great to have when it becomes necessary (If you’re interested, check out all of our Chamberlain garage door opener reviews).
+If you don’t have a reliable electrical connection, you’ll be very grateful to have this feature – all it takes is a quick button press to get your door open even when the power is out.
+It’s a small touch, but one that’s great to have when it becomes necessary (If you’re interested, check out all of our Chamberlain reviews).

-Quiet and garage door opener are terms that don’t typically go together too well.
-Traditionally, garage door openers have been loud and ungainly beasts, made more for efficiency than any kind of peace and quiet.
-Ryobi is among the many that have made quieter garage door openers, and for the most part, they’ve succeeded in their efforts.
+Traditionally, garage opening systems have been loud and ungainly beasts, made more for efficiency than any kind of peace and quiet.
+Ryobi is among the many that have made quieter devices, and for the most part, they’ve succeeded in their efforts.

-The best news about this garage door opener is that it’s really quiet.
+The good news about this products is that it’s really quiet.
 It probably won’t wake someone up a few rooms away when it is opened, although ultra-quiet might be overselling things by just a bit.
 It’s also very easy to install, which is great because it has a number of cool features associated with the wi-fi functionality that you’ll want to use sooner rather than later.
 Taken as a whole, it’s a nice machine that delivers on most of its promises.
 It is not, however, quite perfect and that’s worth talking about as well.

-This is a touchy garage door opener.
+This is a touchy unit.
 Expect to have some issues with the remotes from time to time, though they do tend to reset themselves.
 Likewise, the sensors are a bit on the touchy side and you’ll have to mess with them a little bit at first to make the whole thing work.
-Once you get past those little issues, though, you’ll find that you have a good, quiet garage door opener that gets the job done.
+Once you get past those little issues, though, you’ll find that you have a good, quiet opening system that gets the job done.
 It might not be the fanciest machine on the market, but it does work very well.

 Chamberlain does a remarkably good job integrating newer technology with older systems.
-Its line of smartphone-controlled garage door openers are all great, with each handling a different part of the market.
+Its line of smartphone-controlled devices are all great, with each handling a different part of the market.
 If you’re worried about noise, though, you’ll definitely want to make sure you look here.
-The Ultra-Quiet model is a giant step forward compared to some of the rest of the garage door openers on the market.
+The Ultra-Quiet model is a giant step forward compared to some of the rest of the products on the market.

-Quiet and smart are the two adjectives that you’ll see in the marketing for this garage door opener, and to be fair they are both apt.
-This really is a very quiet garage door opener, albeit one that does still have a good deal of strength to it.
-It’s not quite a whisper, but it’s much quieter than the average garage door opener.
+Quiet and smart are the two adjectives that you’ll see in the marketing for this product, and to be fair they are both apt.
+This really is a very quiet design, albeit one that does still have a good deal of strength to it.
+It’s not quite a whisper, but it’s much quieter than the average product in this price range.
 It’s also smart, with a great app that is fairly easy to set up.
 It’s not quite perfect, but it is close.

-If there is a complaint, it’s that this garage door opener is a little tough to set up.
+If there is a complaint, it’s that this device is a little tough to set up.
 Most people will need several hours to get it up and working correctly, and that’s if you do everything right the first time.
 If you aren’t particularly mechanically adept, it’s probably a good idea to get the professional installation with this one.
-The installation is enough to turn people off, but those who make it through the process really will get a good garage door opener.
+The installation is enough to turn people off, but those who make it through the process really will get a good product.

-The SOMMER Direct Drive garage door opener is a great example of how one feature can make a garage door stand out.
-Taken as a whole, it’s hard to say that it does a lot more than any other garage door opener.
+The SOMMER Direct Drive is a great example of how one feature can make a garage door stand out.
+Taken as a whole, it’s hard to say that it does a lot more than any other similar product.
 It opens most doors without a problem and it shuts them just as easily.
 Where it shines, though, is with one major feature.

-Silence is a fairly relative term when it comes to garage door openers.
+Silence is a fairly relative term when it comes to these types of products.
 While the best models really are whisper quiet, most that are advertised as such really just dull the noise.
 Fortunately, Genie’s SilentMax does live up to its reputation by giving users not only a quiet experience but one that works every time.

-As you might expect from the name, this really is a very quiet garage door opener.
+As you might expect from the name, this really is a very quiet unit.
 It won’t disturb someone a room over, though there is still a little bit of sound.
 In addition to being quiet, it’s also fairly strong – it will handle most doors without a problem.
 It is also easy to install so you won’t necessarily have to spring for the professional installation.

 The big issue with this opener, and with most quiet openers, is that it’s slow.
 This can be a pain if you are in a rush, but it’s usually not much of a problem.
 Customer service also isn’t always great, but that’s rarely a problem for this unit.
 All in all, it still works quietly and reliably.

-There are a few really nice factors that help separate this device from most other garage door openers.
+There are a few really nice factors that help separate this device from most other products.
 The big one, of course, is that you can control it with your smartphone.
 This isn’t just a great thing for those who like tech toys, but it’s also a great benefit for those who don’t want to haul around a remote for their garage doors.
 Despite the high level of tech involved, this is also still an opener that is very easy to install.
-If you’ve ever installed a garage door opener before, you’re more than qualified to install this one.
+If you’ve ever installed one of these systems before, you’re more than qualified to install this one.
 A special note should also be made about the ‘learning’ button, which is separate from the opener but makes it very easy to program in new remotes or phones.

-Genie’s one of the most reliable companies out there when it comes to garage door openers.
+Genie is one of the most reliable companies out there when it comes to garage openers.
 While their openers might not have the highest-tech features, they’re always reliable and stand up to repeated use.
 There’s a lot to love about the ChainMax 1000, but most of it comes down to the fact that it simply works.

-The good stuff is here is all that you’d expect from a reasonable garage door opener.
+The good stuff here is all that you’d expect from a reasonable product.
 It’s quiet, it’s strong, and it keeps working longer than you’d expect.
-The installation is also very easy, even if you’ve never installed a garage door opener before.
+The installation is also very easy, even if you’ve never installed one of these systems before.
 This is as good an experience as you could hope for with this kind of device.

-There are no pressing issues with this garage door opener.
+There are no pressing issues with this device.
 There are quite a few plastic parts used in the construction, but there’s no real evidence that these cause a problem over the short-term.
 They may not hold up for twenty years, but you’ll still get a long run out of this machine.
 In the end, can you really ask for anything more?

-While Craftsman probably doesn’t live up to its reputation in most cases these days, it still makes a fantastic garage door opener.
+While Craftsman probably doesn’t live up to its reputation in most cases these days, it still makes a fantastic product.
 It provides the exact kind of service that it’s always provided, so you know you’re getting something good.
-If you take a look at the features on this garage door opener, you’ll discover something that’s definitely worth a purchase.
+If you take a look at the features on this unit, you’ll discover something that’s definitely worth a purchase.

-Genie is definitely one of the best-known names in garage door openers.
-That notoriety is mostly positive, largely thanks to products like the PowerLift garage door opener.
-It’s a nice garage door opener that will get the job done every time.
+Genie is definitely one of the most well known names in this field.
+That notoriety is mostly positive, largely thanks to products like the PowerLift.
+It’s a nice unit that will get the job done every time.

-This is a very simple garage door opener in the best way possible.
+This is a very simple design in the best way possible.
 It’s very easy to install and doesn’t feature anything you don’t need.
-The wall console has a few cool features, but most of what you’re getting is a good garage door opener that works every time.
+The wall console has a few cool features, but most of what you’re getting is a good opener that works every time.

 The biggest problem with the unit is a lack of strength.
 That’s not a huge deal for most, but if you have an exceptionally heavy door – or one that freezes to the ground – you might find yourself in trouble.
 Unless you need a hardcore opener, though, this Genie model is a good choice.

 The Skylink AN-1622K doesn’t stand out for any of the usual reasons.
 It doesn’t have a ton of big marketing buzz surrounding its features and it certainly doesn’t have any big technological breakthrough attached.
 What it does have, though, is a good repuation.
-It is simply a agarage door opener that works.
+It is simply a design that works.

-This is a very solid garage door opener for a few reasons.
+This is a very solid unit for a few reasons.
 The big one is that it is incredibly quiet.
-While that might not be the big selling point for some, it’s very nice to see in any garage door opener.
+While that might not be the big selling point for some, it’s very nice to see in any product.
 Beyond that, you’re looking at a very well put-together machine.
 It doesn’t have many problems and it works as it should every time.
 Finally, the included keypad is a nice touch that helps out those who need to make sure that guests or house-sitters have access to the garage even without having extra remotes.

-Skylink makes a really good garage door opener.
+Skylink makes a really good product.
 Its products might not always have the fanciest features or the splashiest designs, but they always work as designed.
-The EQ-1511 is another great example of what you can get from a garage door opener that’s short on flash.
+The EQ-1511 is another great example of what you can get from an opener that’s short on flash.
 Rather than being filled with new toys, it just gets the job done.

 Liftmaster Garage Door Opener